-Anyone who reads this blog will know that we are currently on our world trip our first stop being Fort Lauderdale in Florida.
+Anyone who reads this blog will know that we are currently on our world trip, our first stop being Fort Lauderdale in Florida.
 And what better way to see Fort Lauderdale than by taking one of the many tours.
+In particular, the local water taxi.
 Me, hair flying back in the wind, a glass of wine in hand, children laughing maniacally at the fact that there is no wifi.
 I could see it all.

 If you are a regular reader you will also know that we are on a super tight budget.
-If we wish to see the things we have set out to see then we have to stick to the rules.
+If we wish to see the things we have set out to see then we have to stick to the budget rules.
 Like Glue.
 Harder when you are travelling with two teenagers than it was when it was just the two of us.
-But, just because you are watching the pennies, doesn’t mean you have to miss out on all the fun.
+But, just because you are watching the pennies, doesn’t mean you have to miss out on one of the Fort Lauderdale boat tours.

-Read about how we took a Fort Lauderdale water tour, ate lunch, hired bikes and drank wine – all for less than the cost of one ticket on one of the many super duper tours that are on offer within the city.
+Read about how we took the Ft Lauderdale water taxi, ate lunch, hired bikes and drank wine – all for less than the cost of one ticket on one of the many super duper tours that are on offer within the city.
+Keep reading to find out which boat tour gave us a millionaire experience for our budget!

 What is Fort Lauderdale, Florida Like?